Dustyroom/flat-kit-doc/index.md

 ![Managing the order of renderer layers in URP](FlatKit_Manual_Images/URP-renderer-layers-01.png)
 > Managing the order of renderer layers in URP

 It's a default URP thing.
 What is worth noting is that for Outlines we made an option to choose the order of Renderer Events within Outline Image Effect interface.
-Please, refer to the corresponding chapter of this manual, [Outline Image Effect](index.md#42-outline-image-effect).
+Please refer to the corresponding chapter of this manual, [Outline Image Effect](index.md#42-outline-image-effect).

 ## 8.4.
 Post-processing V2 in URP (General Info)